 ‘Disappointing year’ for new car sales as used imports at record high

-The number of electric cars officially registered in the State more than doubled
+Number of electric cars officially registered in State more than doubled during 2019

-The Toyota Corolla, which was Ireland’s top selling new car in 2019.
+The Toyota Corolla was Ireland’s top-selling new car in 2019.
 Photograph: Denis Balibouse/Reuters

-New car registrations declined by 6.8 per cent to 117,100 last year, as the number of used imports on Irish roads reached a record high for the second year in a row.
+New car registrations fell by 6.8 per cent to 117,100 last year, as the number of used imports on Irish roads reached a new high for the second year in a row.

 The number of electric cars officially registered in 2019 more than doubled to 3,444 from 1,233 a year earlier, but diesel remains the most popular engine type.